 Members of Halifax's police department pose for a photo on the Grand Parade after a day of first aid training.

-American relief workers, likely members of Harvard's medical team, pose for a photo outside the American relief hospital set up in response to the Halifax explosion.
+American relief workers, likely members of Harvard's medical team, pose for a photo outside the American relief hospital in the aftermath of the Halifax explosion.
 The hospital was located at Spring Garden Road and Queen Street, and the Nova Scotia Technical College can be seen in the background.

 Children make the most of a horrible winter by tobogganing down Halifax Street just after the Halifax Explosion.

-A tram trundles down busy Barrington Street, one of 59 such Birney trams servicing Halifax around the time.
+A streetcar trundles down busy Barrington Street, one of 59 such Birney trams servicing Halifax around the time.

 A view down Barrington Street at the intersection of Prince Street.

-British flags and bunting are draped over the Capital Building on Barrington Street to mark the Royal Visit on 15 June 1939.
+British flags and bunting are draped over the Capital Building on Barrington Street to make the Royal Visit on 15 June 1939.

-Boy scouts parade down Barrington Street as part of the festivities attending King George and Queen Elizabeth's royal visit.
+Boy scouts parade down Barrington Street to mark a royal visit by King George and Queen Elizabeth.

-Members of the Canadian Women's Auxiliary Corps stand at attention on the Grand Parade in front of City Hall.
+Members of the Canadian Women's Auxiliary Corps stand at attention in the Grand Parade in front of City Hall.

-Pallbearers carry the casket of Premier Angus L. Macdonald out of St. Mary's Cathedral where he had been lying in state.
+Pallbearers carry the casket of Premier Angus L. Macdonald out of St. Mary's Cathedral where it had been lying in state.